Infection

 Install Infection and the integration package as dev dependencies:

-composer require --dev infection/infection php-testo/bridge-infectionIf you use the Phar archive of Infection, you don't need to install the adapter separately — it is already bundled inside the Phar.
+composer require --dev infection/infection testo/bridge-infectionIf you use the Phar archive of Infection, you don't need to install the adapter separately — it is already bundled inside the Phar.

-In Infection's configuration (usually infection.json), declare that you're using Testo and set the temporary directory:
+In Infection's configuration (usually infection.json), just declare that tests run through Testo:

 {